BishopFox/BrokenHill/README.md

 	* StableLM 2
 	* TinyLlama
 * The ability to test each iteration of adversarial data against the same LLM with multiple different randomization settings, to help weed out fragile results
-* The ability to specify custom jailbreak detection rules in JSON format, to make detection more accurate for test cases
 * Self-tests to help validate that that the attack is configured correctly and will produce useful results ** Validation that conversations are provided in the format the model was trained for ** Validation that the model does not provide the requested output when no adversarial content is included ** Validation that the model provides the requested output when given a prompt that simulates the ideal result of a GCG attack
+* Additional techniques for guiding the course of adversarial content generation beyond loss value ** Roll back to high-water-mark results based on jailbreak count ** Require that the loss value meet (or be close to) previous results
+* The ability to specify custom jailbreak detection rules in JSON format, to make detection more accurate for test cases ** Improved jailbreak detection rules for the default method developed by the original authors
 * Filters and other controls to improve the results
 * Results can be output in JSON format for filtering/analysis
+* Numerous experimental options to test variations on the GCG attack
 * A bunch of other stuff

+## In the works for future releases

+* Ability to test existing results against another model/configuration ** Would allow more straightforward discovery of "transferrable" adversarial content ** Would allow results to be tested against models that will fit into device memory, even when the data necessary for the GCG attack (gradient, backpropagation data, etc.) will not
+* More flexible rollback model
+* Configurable randomization to help generate more unique variations ("Gamma garden" mode)
+* Built-in features to output result data for follow-on work (versus using `jq` today)
+* Improved default jailbreak detection logic
+* Internationalization
+* Improved logging
+* Improved system resource statistics capture to allow users to better tune parameters for performance
+* Additional loss algorithm(s)
+* Additional attack modes

 ## Documentation